Contact Consumer Protection

-Each relevant person of the body corporate must provide an original or certified copy of an Australian police check from an approved provider issued no more than three months prior to the date of lodging the application.
+Each relevant person of the body corporate must provide an Australian police check from an approved provider issued no more than three months prior to the date of lodging the application.

 The application form requests the disclosure of previous convictions, pending proceedings and previous disqualifications involving each relevant person.

 A person who gives false or misleading information to the Commissioner or chief executive officer under the Real Estate and Business Agents Act 1978, including in relation to an application for a real estate agent or business agent licence, commits an offence and is liable for a penalty of up to $20,000.

 If one of the licensed directors is not undertaking the role of person in bona fide control of the business, then the directors must nominate a licensed person to carry out the role.